freifunk-gluon/gluon/docs/dev/build.rst

 getversion.sh
-    Used to determine the version numbers of the repositories of Gluon and the site configuraiton, to be included in the built firmware images as */lib/gluon/gluon-version* and */lib/gluon/site-version*.
+    Used to determine the version numbers of the repositories of Gluon and the site configuration, to be included in the built firmware images as */lib/gluon/gluon-version* and */lib/gluon/site-version*.

     By default, this uses ``git describe`` to generate a version number based